dammynex/PHP-VIT/README.md

 {{/endif}}
 ```

-You can also use the elseif statement for a bit more complex statement
+You can also use the elseif statement for a bit more complex condition

-Note :Very complex condition should be done directly in php before assigned to vit.
+Note: Very complex condition should be done directly in php before assigned to vit.

 ```
 {{#if $length < 10 }}